TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_1112.md

 end
 ```

 Then we can implement functionality which can update the GenServer's state.
-In order for it to be the only one which will be executed by the user at a single moment of time we use the `GenServer.call` method specifing the atom `:cal` as a marker for expressing what are we 'calling'.
+In order for it to be the only one which will be executed by the user at a single moment of time we use the `GenServer.call` method specifying the atom `:cal` as a marker for expressing what are we 'calling'.
 ```
 def cal() do
     GenServer.call(__MODULE__, :cal)
 end
 ```

-And the server callback which shall return a reply to the server we specify a hadnle to an exact marker, and then we send a reply, whose second parameter is the value/message that will be printed as a result of that whole syncronicous call in the terminal.
-And as a third argument the new value of the state(it can be the old one if we havent made any changes to the value).
+And the server callback which shall return a reply to the server we specify a handle to an exact marker, and then we send a reply, whose second parameter is the value/message that will be printed as a result of that whole synchronous call in the terminal.
+And as a third argument the new value of the state(it can be the old one if we haven't made any changes to the value).
 ```
 def handle_call(:cal, from, state) do
   {:reply, :syn, state ++ [1]}
 end
 ```

-We can also implement a functionality which will make an asynchronicous call to the server, in order to do that we can use `GenServer.cast` also specifying an atom as a marker is needed.
+We can also implement a functionality which will make an asynchronous call to the server, in order to do that we can use `GenServer.cast` also specifying an atom as a marker is needed.
 In the example the marker is `cas`.
-It won't block the IO, it will be executed in background and it is also possible to call multiple to run concurently.
+It won't block the IO, it will be executed in background and it is also possible to call multiple to run concurrently.
 ```
 def cas() do
   GenServer.cast(__MODULE__, :cas)